We Are The Sound Of Waterford

 In 2004 WLR was awarded the first Local TV licence in Ireland for its Waterford @ Eight programme.

-Currently WLR is Ireland's Local Radio Station of the Year for the second year running.
+Currently, WLR is Ireland's Local Radio Station of the Year for the third year running.
 Each day 50% of all adults living in Waterford City and County listen to WLR, while each week 69% of all adults listen to their local station.
 The station is managed by a committed team who along with a talented group of producers and broadcasters share a real passion for radio and for Waterford.
 Shows like The Big Breakfast Blaa, Damien Tiernan's Déise Today, Geoff Harris on The Lunchbox and Rick Whelan's Here's Ricky command a huge audience locally.
-For news and sport WLR prides itself on being first for Waterford's news and its very rare that the station is beaten to a story, on air or online.
+For news and sport WLR prides itself on being first for Waterford's news and it's very rare that the station is beaten to a story, on-air or online.

 WLRFM.com receives almost 1 million visits each month and the station continues its quest to become a multi platform broadcaster giving Waterfordians across the world the opportunity to catch up on all things local whenever and wherever they like.